Manage a Business

 5 min read

-Gross income is the total amount of money an individual or business earns before any deductions or taxes are taken out.
+Gross income refers to the total amount of money an individual or business earns before any deductions, taxes, or expenses are taken out.

-• Salary, wages, tips, and commissions: This includes all the money you earn from your job before taxes and other deductions.
+• Salary, wages, tips, and commissions: This includes all the money you earn from your job or business before taxes and other deductions.

 • Interest and dividends: Any earnings from investments like stocks or savings accounts fall under this category.